 - Separate LPAs.
 Each fund, including each alternative investment vehicle and parallel fund, will have its own LPA.
 Typically, the LPA for a fund starts out as a short form that is used to establish the fund in its chosen state or jurisdiction.
 In connection with the first closing of investors into a fund, the LPA is typically amended and restated to include, among other things, specifics about the capital commitments, the capital call process, and the ability of the fund to enter into credit facilities and pledge fund assets, as well as specific provisions addressing concerns raised by investors.
-The LPA is a living document that likely will change with circumstances over the life of the fund, including future closings of investors into the fund. - Borrowing.
+It is important to note that the LPA is a living document that likely will change with circumstances over the life of the fund, including future closings of investors into the fund. - Borrowing.
 The LPA should clearly permit the fund to borrow (and, to the extent funds will be jointly and severally liable under the credit facility, guarantee the obligations of the other funds covered by the credit facility).
 The LPA may include limitations on borrowings, including on the amount a fund may borrow, on the amount of time borrowings may remain outstanding under a credit facility, and on the permissible use of the borrowings.
 Each of these provisions should be reviewed and a determination made as to whether the credit agreement should expressly reference these limitations. - Capital commitments.
-The LPA should expressly allow the fund (or the related general partner) to call capital to repay borrowings, to pledge the unfunded capital commitments of the fund's investors, to assign the right to make capital calls and to enforce the obligations of the fund's investors to fund their capital commitments.
-In situations where the LPA does not expressly permit this assignment, the fund should confirm with counsel that counsel will give a clean legal opinion on these issues or, in the alternative, that an amendment of the LPA may be necessary.
-If neither of those options is available, acknowledgments from the investors (especially the investors included in the borrowing base, if that is the intended loan structure) should be required whereby the investors acknowledge and consent to the pledge.
-Of course, if the LPA expressly prohibits the assignment of the right of the fund and the general partner, the prohibition will need to be amended.
+The LPA should contain an irrevocable commitment of the investors to fund capital when called (subject to certain limitations that may be set forth in the LPA or other governing documents), expressly allow the fund (or the related general partner) to call capital to repay borrowings, to pledge the unfunded capital commitments of the fund's investors, to assign the right to make capital calls and to enforce the obligations of the fund's investors to fund their capital commitments.
+In situations where the LPA does not expressly permit this pledge and assignment, the fund should confirm to the lenders that the fund's counsel will give a clean legal opinion on these powers or, in the alternative, the lenders should determine if an amendment to the LPA may be necessary.
+If neither of those options is available, acknowledgments from the investors (especially the investors included in the borrowing base, if that is the intended loan structure) should be required whereby the investors acknowledge and consent to the pledge and assignment.
+Of course, if the LPA expressly prohibits the assignment of the rights of the fund and the general partner, the LPA will need to be amended to eliminate the prohibition.